eclouw/eclouw/README.md

 ### Hi, I'm Ethan Louw
-- I am a student from South Africa
+- I have a BSc in Computer Science and Business Computing
-- Currently in my third year at the University of Cape Town
+- Completed my studies at the University of Cape Town
-- Studying a Bsc in Computer Science and Business Computing (Information Systems)

 I enjoy programming and learning new things.
 I believe there is always something new and exciting to learn.
 I take pride in my work and always apply myself and attempt my best.